As globally-sourced as the programme of the Manchester International Festival is, there are elements born and bred in the city.

 "You've got people pushing for democracy across the world in Egypt and so forth, and they're basically going through the same thing we went through in Manchester and England.

-"It's so easy to take democracy for granted and we forget what a struggle it was to obtain it in the first place."'A defence of love'
+"It's so easy to take democracy for granted and we forget what a struggle it was to obtain it in the first place."

 For Dr Morgan, the enduring power lies in what The Masque describes.